cnlohr/shadertrixx/README.md

 i.tex.xy += (saturate((fr-(1-fw)*0.5)/fw) - fr) * _MainTex_TexelSize.xy;
 ```

+Note: This technique is based off of this shader here: https://gist.github.com/lyuma/18bf52da92428340bab524a025b24101 which is originally based off of a shader by Lox.

 ### Detecting if you are on Desktop, VR, Camera, etc.

 Thanks, @scruffyruffles for this!